fdamore95/myProjectEuler/README.md

-# myProjectEuler
+# myProjectEuclid
-Personal solutions to problems proposed by Project Euler in Python and Julia.
+Personal solutions to problems proposed by Project Euclid in Python and Julia.
 In progress.